Website Manager

 Game 5: South Hills, PA 6, Monterrey, Mexico 7 (8 INNINGS)

 The first inning set the tone as Monterrey capitalized on five walks issued by South Hills starter Gavin Stock to score three runs without the benefit of a hit.
-South Hills, the Host Area champion, responded in the top of the first with two runs, fueled by a single from Brandon Cole and a sacrifice fly by Jack Parris.
+South Hills, the Host Area champion, responded in the top of the first with two runs, fueled by a single from Brody Cole and a sacrifice fly by Johnny Parris.

-After a two-run fifth inning by South Hills tied the game at 5–5, Monterrey regained the lead in the seventh when Sergio Guajardo’s RBI single plated Alejandro Zavala.
-The Host Area squad answered again in the top of the seventh on a solo home run by Jack Koontz, knotting the game at 6–6.
-In the bottom of the eighth, Monterrey’s Alberto Ponce delivered the decisive blow with a walk-off solo home run to right field.
+After a two-run fifth inning by South Hills tied the game at 5–5, Monterrey regained the lead in the seventh when Sergio Guajardo’s RBI single plated Abdiel Zavala.
+The Host Area squad answered again in the top of the seventh on a solo home run by Jonah Koontz, knotting the game at 6–6.
+In the bottom of the eighth, Monterrey’s Angel Ponce delivered the decisive blow with a walk-off solo home run to right field.

 With the victory, Monterrey advances to face West Zone champion Simi Valley, California, in Game 10 on Monday, Aug.
 11, at 4:30 p.m.
 South Hills will play in an elimination matchup in Game 10 versus the winner of Game 8 between the winner of Italy and Bay County.